rexrainbow/phaser3-rex-notes/docs/docs/animation.md

 - `delay` : Delay before starting playback.
 Value given in milliseconds.
 - `duration` : How long the animation should play for in milliseconds.
 If not given its derived from `frameRate`.
 - `frameRate` : The frame rate of playback in frames per second.
 Default value is `24`.
+- `timeScale` : The time scale to be applied to playback of this animation.
+Default value is `1`.
 - `repeat` : Number of times to repeat the animation.
 Default value is `0`.
     - `-1` : Infinity
 - `repeatDelay` : Delay before the animation repeats.
 Value given in milliseconds.